Mixed Berry Baked Oatmeal

 Enter your email and I’ll send this recipe right to your inbox!
 Plus, I’ll send you new recipes every week!

-Baked oatmeal is one of those breakfast dishes I don’t like to oversweeten before making.
-It is easy to take the sweetness up a notch by topping it with honey or maple syrup when you serve it – if the finished oatmeal needs to be sweetened at all.
+I try not to over-sweeten oatmeal when making it.
+It is easy to increase the sweetness to your tastes when serving it, with just a drizzle of honey or maple syrup – if the finished oatmeal needs to be sweetened at all.

 baked oatmeal with berries and whipped cream